CompAndSave/hugo-decap-ci/content/posts/solid-ink-printers.md

 ---
-title: "Solid Ink Printers"
+title: Solid Ink Printers
 date: 2010-12-29T08:05:00.000Z
+authors: Andrew Yeung
 slug: solid-ink-printers
-description: "Solid Ink Printers"
 featured_image: null
-authors: Andrew Yeung
+description: Solid Ink Printers
-tags: [solid ink,solid ink printer]
+tags:
+  - solid ink
+  - solid ink printer
 ---
 [![](/blog/images/solid-ink.jpg)](/blog/images/solid-ink.jpg)

 Solid ink printers, as the name suggests, are printers that use solid inks.
 Their way of printing is different because of the different types of ink they use.
 These printers were first introduced in the market in the 1990's.
 They were very advantageous due to different types of printing and ink, and were very well received in the market.
 Since then, the solid ink printer has undergone many changes.
 The current printer version is an excellent piece of technology and is being used by many printing houses and other businesses.